admb-project/admb/scripts/docker/quickstart-windows.md

 QuickStart - Using ADMB Docker Image for Windows
 ================================================

-Details container, requirements and procedures to download and use the ADMB Docker container for running and building ADMB models.
+Details requirements and procedures to download and use the ADMB Docker Image for running and building ADMB models.

 Image
 -----

 The ADMB Docker image uses the *Windows 10 LTSC 2019* as the operating system.

-Below is the list of tools that are preinstalled with the container.
+Below is the list of tools that are preinstalled.

 * Winlibs - GNU GCC version 13.2
 * ADMB - latest version